Targeted Lung Health Checks

 Nothing showing on the scan

-If nothing shows up in your scan, no further action is needed right now.
-You’ll probably be asked to come back for further routine screening every two years, until you are 75.
+If nothing is showing up in your scan, you’ll probably be asked to come back for further routine screening every two years, until you are 75.

-If your scan shows possible signs of lung cancer, you should be given an appointment with a rapid access lung clinic.
-You should get an appointment within two weeks.
+If your scan showed possible signs of lung cancer, you should be given an appointment with a rapid access lung clinic within two weeks.

-The clinic can arrange tests quickly to help confirm whether or not you have cancer.
-Staff can also give you specialist support.
+This is so you can have tests quickly to help confirm whether or not you have cancer, and so you can get specialist support and treatment.

 If your scan showed signs of lung cancer, you may feel worried and scared and wonder what happens next.
 Find out more about the support available for lung cancer.
 You can also call our Helpline.